Yevgeny Primakov: Death

-Primakov died in Moscow on June 26, 2015, at the age of 85, after prolonged illness (liver cancer).
+Primakov died in Moscow on 26 June 2015, at the age of 85, after prolonged illness (liver cancer).
 He was buried with military honours at Novodevichy Cemetery.
+He was lionized in Russia obituaries as "the Russian Kissinger", and President Vladimir Putin said Primakov had made a "colossal contribution to the formation of modern Russia...
+This is a sad, grievous loss for our society. … Yevgeny's authority was respected both in our country and abroad..."
+Indeed, "his death occurred at a time when his positions [were] very much the official line and the backbone for Putin's grand strategy."

 In honor of Primakov, Primakov Readings was established in October 2015 - an annual international summit aimed at promoting dialogue on current global trends in the world economy, international politics and security among high-ranking experts, diplomats and decision-makers from around the Globe, organized by the Institute of World Economy and International Relations and held in Moscow.

+One of his credos was: "Those who do good will be rewarded.
+Life gets even with those who do bad."